Magisk-Modules-Repo/Oxy-ify/README.md

 # Oxy-ify

+# THE PROJECT IS ARCHIVED
+For more info check [here](https://forum.xda-developers.com/showpost.php?p=83550327&postcount=294)

 Oxy-ify is a fantastic Magisk Module that will turn your Android phone into a OnePlus device by adding:

 - Oxygen OS media sounds;